 5. Find Props at Home

 The extra items used to help with yoga practice are known as props.
-The greatest benefit of using props is to modify poses to suit your body, allowing you to practice new or challenging poses safely.
+The greatest benefit of using props is that they help you modify poses to suit your body, allowing you to practice new or challenging poses safely.
 They can also provide support and comfort in passive yoga styles like Yin Yoga and Restorative Yoga.

 You can buy yoga props from most fitness stores, but if you’re starting to learn yoga at home, you can swap these out for ordinary household objects instead.